-(1) As we maintained life insurance policies for the benefit of the beneficiaries of Mr. Holliday in the amount of \$10 million, as of December 31, 2019, the amount of the payments and benefits to be received by Mr. Holliday in the event of a termination upon death will be reduced by these amounts in accordance with his employment agreement.
+(1) As we maintained life insurance policies for the benefit of the beneficiaries of Mr. Holliday in the amount of \$10 million, as of December 31, 2020, the amount of the payments and benefits to be received by Mr. Holliday in the event of a termination upon death will be reduced by these amounts in accordance with his employment agreement.

-2) Represents the value of the stock options or Class O LTIP units, if any, that would vest.
-Assumes that the per share value of the stock options or Class O LTIP units that vest equals (i) \$91.88 per share, which was the closing price on the NYSE of one share of our common stock on December 31, 2019, less (ii) the exercise price per share of such stock options or the conversion threshold of such Class O LTIP units.
+(2) Represents the value of the stock options or Class O LTIP units, if any, that would vest.
+Assumes that the per share value of the stock options or Class O LTIP units that vest equals (i) \$61.32 per share, which was the closing price on the NYSE of one share of our common stock on December 31, 2020, less (ii) the exercise price per share of such stock options or the conversion threshold of such Class O LTIP units.

-- (3) Represents the value of the LTIP units, if any, that would vest based on a price of \$91.88 per unit, which was the closing price on the NYSE of one share of our common stock on December 31, 2019.
+- (3) Represents the value of the LTIP units, if any, that would vest based on a price of \$61.32 per unit, which was the closing price on the NYSE of one share of our common stock on December 31, 2020.
 Assumes that the value of LTIP units on a per unit basis is equal to the per share value of our common stock.
 Does not include performance-based LTIP units that would only vest to the extent earned based on the achievement of performance-based vesting criteria through the end of the performance period.
-Based on our performance as of December 31, 2019, our named executive officers would have earned a portion of the performance-based LTIP units granted in 2019 subject to operational performance hurdles and would have forfeited all of the LTIP units subject to relative TSR performance hurdles.
-See "-Compensation Discussion and Analysis-Our 2019 Executive Compensation Program-2019 Performance-Based Equity Awards." - (4) Benefits continuation amounts are based on the actual expense for financial reporting purposes for the year ended December 31, 2019 for covering an employee under each our group health plans for the entire year, assuming that the employee elected family coverage under each of these plans, less the minimum contribution required by employees participating in these plans.
+Based on our performance as of December 31, 2020, our named executive officers would have (i) earned a portion of the performance-based LTIP units granted in 2019 subject to operational performance hurdles, (ii) forfeited all of the performance-based LTIP units granted in 2019 subject to relative TSR performance and (iii) earned a portion of the LTIP units granted in 2020 subject to relative TSR performance hurdles.
+See "-Compensation Discussion and Analysis-Our 2020 Executive Compensation Program-2020 Performance-Based Equity Awards" and "Compensation Discussion and Analysis-Our 2020 Executive Compensation Program-Equity Awards" - (4) Benefits continuation amounts are based on the actual expense for financial reporting purposes for the year ended December 31, 2020 for covering an employee under each our group health plans for the entire year, assuming that the employee elected family coverage under each of these plans, less the minimum contribution required by employees participating in these plans.